209+ Residents Sign Barracks Row Fast Food Protest Petition

 In this case, the sticking point is odor.
 Neighbors say Wingspot will pump more unpleasant fried chicken odors into the community to the detriment of their enjoyment of their nearby properties.
 A Popeye’s across the street already does that.
 A small group of neighbors is trying to negotiate with Douglas Development to find a way to make everybody happy.
 A larger group of neighbors who are opposed to fast food in general, are behind the petition, some of them having broken away from the negotiating group, frustrated over that process.

-Separately, the DC Fire Department has filed a protest with BZA against the special exception because they say the carryout would make an already heavily trafficked street even worse, hindering the egress of emergency vehicles from the fire house a few doors away.
+Separately, a Captain of the DC Fire Department’s 8th Street Station has filed a letter with BZA opposing the establishment of another fast food carry out on the block because he says the carryout would make an already heavily trafficked street even worse, hindering the egress of emergency vehicles from the fire house a few doors away.

 Here’s the state of play: